-Belgium drops two places in ManpowerGroup’s 2024 Global Workforce Index™ and ranks 52nd out of 64
+Belgium drops two places in ManpowerGroup’s 2024 Total Workforce Index™ and ranks 52nd out of 64

 Economic Uncertainties Continue to Impact Employers’ Hiring Plans in Belgium